pawarherschel/UniOfAalto/condensed-script.typ

 A #slow-down-hint[data mining] tool to extract friend circles

-by co-relating
+by corelating

-people being in the same room
+people who are in the same room.

 #next-slide[Output Metadata]<slides>

-Here,
+You can see

-you can see
+why I had to zoom out the image so much.

-why I had to zoom out the image so much
+#breath

 #next-slide[Booth Archiver]<slides>